TDesjardins/gwt-ol/README.md

 ```
 Replace `[x.x.x]` with the OpenLayers version you want to use.

+gwt-ol is actively tested with OpenLayers **10.6.1** and generally works with
+other 10.x releases.
+If you require support for earlier versions of OpenLayers,
+use a matching gwt-ol release.

 ## Download

 Releases are deployed to the [Central Repository][dl].